speced/bikeshed/docs/definitions-autolinks.md

 biblio autolinks cause the spec to generate entries in its "References" section, and then link to that instead.
-The biblio database is also entirely separate from the normal definitions database, and can be found at <https://www.w3.org/Style/Group/css3-src/biblio.ref>
+The biblio database is also entirely separate from the normal definitions database, and can be found at <http://dev.w3.org/csswg/biblio.ref>.
-(member-only link, unfortunately).
 A version of this file is included in the processor's repository, and the data doesn't change often, so it should be sufficient.